Journal Entries (2001)

 Sue told me her two grown-up girls live in England.
 Her dad used to constantly rape her and her youngest daughter lived on the streets whilst she was using heroin but has beaten her addiction.
 For some reason, she seemed really happy to have the honour of knowing me.
 She said that a few times and wants to meet up with me tomorrow afternoon outside the laundromat on William Street at 3.30 pm.

-I left Sue at the laundromat, so she could wash her clothes and I walked over to our
+I left Sue at the laundromat, so she could wash her clothes and I walked over to our usual spot

-Chihuahua, were sitting there as always.
+sitting there as always.
 Some time later, we decided to go for a stroll.

 We saw four cops taking China Simon into custody.
 Their paddy wagon was near the